 - Hog’s Breath Saloon

-- Green Parrot – might be a little more than ten minutes, depending on how fast you walk.
+- Green Parrot – it might be a little more than ten minutes, depending on how fast you walk.

 - Jimmy Buffet’s Margaritaville – is also around the ten-minute mark, but it is close to the mile marker 0 sign if you want a picture with that.
 I personally would skip going here and go to the above bars.
 I am not a chain bar kind of person.